tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

       - open the twoDatasets.xml file, note the flatter "tree" structure
         - give link to Dublin Core
 	- follow links to DTD and the schema - open in the text editor
+	- note the links for the dc:rights and dc:identifier
       - search for "XML to JSON" in a web browser, cut and paste the twoDatasets.xml file into the web based tool
         - compare XML and JSON: file size, ease of reading (machine and human), note javascript (like JSON), css, html (like xml) combo
         - note to XSL (extensible stylesheet language) and XSLT (XSL transformations)